MiranDaniel/f1rewall/readme.md

 4. Put the website background in static/background.png
 5. Set the `dark_theme` value in config.yaml to set the website text color

-## Modifications
+## Customisation

-The website look can be changed in the templates/index.html file
+Read the documentation file in `docs/customisation.md`

 ## Support